-The Secondary Education major teaches its students the competencies required to meet the Vermont Core Teaching and Leadership Standards, which are based on the national Interstate Teacher Assessment and Support Consortium (InTASC):
+Champlain College's Education major, with a focus in Secondary Teacher Education, teaches its students the competencies required to meet the Vermont Core Teaching and Leadership Standards, which are based on the national Interstate Teacher Assessment and Support Consortium (InTASC):

 The teacher understands how learners grow and develop, recognizing that patterns of learning and development vary individually within and across the cognitive, linguistic, social, emotional, and physical areas, and designs and implements developmentally appropriate and challenging learning experiences.